 Dance of Independence

-As important as parents are to the development and learning of their children, as they grow kids also benefit from time apart from their parents.
-They gain confidence in their ability to make choices, learn new things, form ideas all on their own, and then proudly share them.
+As important as you are to the development and learning of your children, as they grow, kids also benefit from time apart from parents.
+They gain confidence in their ability to make choices, learn new things, form and share their own ideas.

-As you witness these developments you will learn to value and enjoy your child’s dance of independence, watching as he/she learns to appreciate dancing with and without you.
+As you witness these developments you will learn to value and enjoy your child’s dance of independence, watching as s/he learns to appreciate dancing with and without you.

-Trust that a good dance school will take great care in helping their youngest students adjust, provide the best possible education so that a solid foundation is created on which to build, and establish strong communication with parents.
+Trust that a good dance school will take great care in helping their youngest students adjust, provide a solid foundation in movement and technique, and establish strong communication with parents.

 Working together, parents and teachers can give young dancers a great start to a long and positive future in dance.